vibeus/vibe-website/content/comparison/smart-board.md

     Vibe gives you access to over 40 third-party apps so you can use whichever programs meet your needs.

     There are no subscriptions, licenses, or confusing mix-and-match software requirements to get what you want.
-    Any device with the Vibe app, regardless of location, can access the infinite canvas, files, video conference, or whatever you need to access that day.
+    You can access the Vibe app from any device to go back to your boards, and can collaborate in real time from other locations from a computer browser or tablet.

-    Vibe users can also seamlessly collaborate in real time through the Vibe board, Mac, PC, or mobile device.
+    Vibe users can also seamlessly collaborate in real time through the Vibe board, Mac, PC, or tablets (the mobile app is view-only).
 Once you leave the physical meeting room, it’s easy to switch to your handy devices and pick up where you left off.
 Vibe also supports screencasting from computers and mobile devices to the board, regardless of the device’s manufacturer.

     Another big selling point?
 The price.
 At $2,999, Vibe is less than half the price of the SMART Board 6000 series.